What is GHG Protocol?

 GHG Protocol supplies the world's most widely used greenhouse gas accounting standards.
 The Corporate Accounting and Reporting Standard provides the accounting platform for virtually every corporate GHG reporting program in the world.

-The Greenhouse Gas Protocol supplies the world's most widely used greenhouse gas accounting standards.
-In 2014, 86% of Fortune 500 companies responding to the CDP used the GHG Protocol directly or indirectly through a program based on GHG Protocol.
+In 2016, 92% of Fortune 500 companies responding to the CDP used GHG Protocol directly or indirectly through a program based on GHG Protocol.

-Through their commitment to the Compact of Mayors, hundreds of cities across the globe have also committed to using the GHG Protocol for Cities.
+Through their commitment to the Compact of Mayors, hundreds of cities across the globe have committed to using the GHG Protocol for Cities.

-The first edition of the Corporate Accounting and Reporting Standard was published in 2001.
-Since then, the Corporate Standard has been updated with additional guidance that clarifies how companies can measure emissions from electricity and other energy purchases, and account for emissions from throughout their value chains.
-GHG Protocol has also developed a suite of calculation tools to assist companies in calculating their greenhouse gas emissions and measure the benefits of climate change mitigation projects.
+The first edition of the Corporate Standard, published in 2001, has been updated with additional guidance that clarifies how companies can measure emissions from electricity and other energy purchases, and account for emissions from throughout their value chains.
+GHG Protocol also developed a suite of calculation tools to assist companies in calculating their greenhouse gas emissions and measure the benefits of climate change mitigation projects.